Westerdale: Westerdale Moor

 Westerdale Moor is an extensive upland area surrounding the farmland in Westerdale.
-At its highest, Westerdale Moor rises to 429 metres in the vicinity of Ralphs Cross, and Baysdale Moor to the south-west reaches 433 metres at Stony Ridge – the second highest point of the North York Moors.
+At its highest, Westerdale Moor rises to 429 metres in the vicinity of Old Ralph and Young Ralph, and Baysdale Moor to the south-west reaches 433 metres at Stony Ridge – the second highest point of the North York Moors.

 Much of the moor is covered by peat and heather and descending into the dale, bilberry and some bracken can be found, with Soft rush and sphagnum in boggy areas.
 Bracken is no longer widespread on Westerdale Moor, since an eradication programme by a previous landowner.
 There are some trees by the streams which are tributaries of the Esk – mainly Alder, Mountain Ash, Birch, Oak and Holly.
 Near Stockdale beck are fragments of ancient woodland on steep slopes and, as in nearby Baysdale, a few junipers can be found.
 During the 19th century, the moor was the site of several collieries.